LivelyDismay/Learn-To-Mod/wabbajack-stuff/Opus-Readme-Long.md

 This list is NOT built with Survival Mode in mind.
 I don't play it.
 I don't like it.
 If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/modlist/wj-featured/fallout_4_enhanced_edition) or [Life in the Ruins](https://www.wabbajack.org/modlist/wj-featured/life_in_the_ruins).

 Is Magnum Opus for you?
-I don't know, but [this video by DroppedIceCream might help you decide](https://youtu.be/Q2s84pTpkwE).
+I don't know, but [this video might help you decide](https://youtu.be/YtAwqBjWo24).

 **Please read this readme in its entirety.**